h1l1ch/budget-app/README.md

     * **Global module** is the intermediate module establishing the connection between UI and budget modules.

-* As the code was written with ES5 version of JavaScript all three modules were constructed in a **single budget-app.js file**.
+* As the code was written with ES5 version of JavaScript all three modules were constructed in a **single file** called "budget-app.js".

 * While doing this project I got familiar with **four core principles** of Object Oriented Programming such as: